slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9774-B/packetizer_raw_output.md

 Replace the first aggregate AS_PATH line in Scenario 3 with '64504 64502' to match the defined route for R3 and comply with RFC 4271 aggregation rules.

+**Severity:** Medium
+  *Basis:* Although the error is limited to a non‑normative illustrative example, it can significantly confuse readers regarding proper aggregation behavior.

+**Confidence:** High

 ---